 Lake Kurwongbah has been stocked with native fish since 2008 and is proving to be a very promising fishery.
 Fish captured from the lake are showing good growth and on track for future projections.
 The PRFMA Stocking Program has stocked the following species into the lake:

-The lake also contains Tilapia(a noxious pest fish) and Redclaw yabbies both of which have been are not native to the area and should not be re-released if caught.
+The lake also contains Tilapia(a noxious pest fish) and Redclaw yabbies both of which have been introduced and are not native to the area and should not be re-released if caught.

 Fishing in the Lake